Ranchero-Software/NetNewsWireHelp/pages/optimize-icloud.markdown

 @template page.html

 <div class=info>
-<p>This page describes features introduced in NetNewsWire 7.0.4.
+<p>This page is for NetNewsWire 7.0.4 and newer.
 If you’re using an earlier version, see <a href=https://netnewswire.com/help/iCloud.html>iCloud Syncing Limitations and Solutions</a>.</p>
 </div>

 iCloud syncing can be slow and your iCloud storage may be large, especially if you’ve been using NetNewsWire with iCloud syncing for a long time.